vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 If this were the case, then nonevidential states would also be detected as being evidential; since the introspecting state would have for its content predication by a property which is the content of an error.
 Nor could you respond that since evidentiality is not known at the onset, it would not be imposed on the introspecting state.
 After all, because the evidentiality of a cognition is detected by the mental state detecting that cognition; it is observed in introspection—like with awareness of an absence, where both the absence and the absentee are presented.

-The nonevidentiality of a P-presenting cognition of a P-nonlocus is cognized nonconstitutively.
+The nonevidentiality of a P-presenting cognition of a P-nonlocus is cognized externally.
 Since, so long as the error is not made explicit, that the object lacks that property is not the content of the introspecting cognition.
 Nor should you say that insofar as the content of introspection includes the full content of the introspected cognition, there would be a conflation of the cognition presenting that error with the error itself.
 After all, so long as no defeater appears, this is precisely what we expect.
 But, when we do encounter a defeater, the conflation is blocked; because, importation of the error from the introspected cognition ceases.
 This is also why there is no error when observing someone else's mistake.

 <section v="sec 10" />

 Truth is not just a matter of predicating one thing of another.
-Rather, it is a peculiar property of cognitive content which, though appearing in the first-order cognition, does not appear in introspection due the mental organ's lacking independent access to external facts.
+Rather, it is a peculiar property of cognitive content which, though appearing in the first-order cognition, does not appear in introspection due the mental organ's lacking independent access to nonmental facts.

 No—because, insofar as it, too, is a part of the content of the first-order cognition; this "peculiar property of cognitive content" would be imported into the introspecting state, just like the subject and predicate.
 Moreover, we have reason to doubt the existence of such a property of cogntive content.